-In this course, students will be introduced with knowledge why and how analytics are important in HR, learn and apply an analytic and process model using excel and Power BI to drive the most important data methods and techniques for organizing, analyzing and presenting for business decisions.
-Students will be able to analyze real business human resource problems and submit recommendations helpful for decision makers.
+In this course, students will be introduced to the knowledge of why and how analytics are important in HR, learn and apply an analytic and process model using excel and Power BI to drive the most important data methods and techniques for organizing, analyzing, and presenting for business decisions.
+Students will be able to analyze real business human resource problems and submit recommendations helpful for decision-makers.